VIETNAM Revisited Saturday & Sunday 18-19JULY2015

 10am till 4pm

-Photos and Commentary
+Photos and Commentary on the 2014 Event

 The VIETNAM Revisited Combat Bivouac at the Pennsylvania Military offers visitors an up close immersion experience into the sights, smells, sounds and tactics of American invlovement in Southeast Asia circa 1968-69.
 Visitors may tour the camps, go out on patrol (good footwear and trousers advised) and witness the combat action in the recreated ambush scenario at 1345 (1:45).

 An "In-processing" sign greets all visitors to the firebase.
 The acronyms are based in reality.
 0825 is the numerical designation for the museum within the state bureaucracy; PHMC is the Pennsylvania Historical and Museum Commission; BHSM stands for Bureau of Historic Sites and Museums.

 Veterans are encouraged to autograph the front with their name, rank and years of service.
 On the reverse they may place their physical location in-country.

 Impressive Viet Cong and North Vietnamese Army displays enjoyed the best bivouac area.
 While the Americans baked in the hot summer sun, the VC and NVA were nestled in the thick foliage and tree canopy of Spring Creek.

 This "exhibit" is based on real bush photos from 1968-69.
 (It was adjacent to the VC/NVA area.)